Alexander Ovechkin: Chasing goals record (2019–2025)

-Ovechkin ended the season with 44 goals and 29 assists for 73 points in 65 games as the Capitals as a team finished as the top seed in the Eastern Conference and the presidents' Trophy runner-up.
-His 44 goals ranked third in the league only behind the 45 goals by Toronto Maple Leafs' winger William Nylander and the league-leading 52 goals by Edmonton Oilers' centre Leon Draisaitl, respectively.
+Ovechkin ended the season with 44 goals and 29 assists for 73 points in 65 games as the Capitals as a team finished as the top seed in the Eastern Conference and the Presidents' Trophy runner-up.
+His 44 goals ranked third in the league only behind the 45 goals by Toronto Maple Leafs' winger William Nylander and the league-leading 52 goals by Edmonton Oilers' center Leon Draisaitl, respectively.
 Ovechkin was also named the Capitals' nominee for the Bill Masterton Memorial Trophy as the player who shows the best qualities of perseverance, sportsmanship and dedication to the game of hockey but was not named a top three finalist by the NHL.
-On 21 April in the first game of the first round of the 2025 playoffs against the Montreal Canadiens, Ovechkin recorded two goals (including the game-winner) on goaltender Sam Montembeault and an assist on a goal by Anthony Beauvillier.
-The game-winning goal was Ovechkin's first career playoff overtime goal to give the Capitals a 3–2 OT victory to give the Capitals a 1–0 lead in the series.
-Ovechkin and the Capitals would eventually defeat the eighth-seeded Canadiens in five games, marking the first time the Capitals won a playoff series of any kind since the 2018 Stanley Cup Finals.
+On 21 April, in the first game of the first round of the 2025 playoffs against the Montreal Canadiens, Ovechkin recorded two goals (including the game-winner) on goaltender Sam Montembeault and an assist on a goal by Anthony Beauvillier.
+The game-winning goal was Ovechkin's first career playoff overtime goal to give the Capitals a 3–2 overtime victory to give the Capitals a 1–0 lead in the series.
+Ovechkin and the Capitals would eventually defeat the eighth-seeded Canadiens in five games, marking the first time the Capitals won a playoff series of any kind since the 2018 Stanley Cup Final.
 The Capitals, however, were upset in the second round in five games by the Carolina Hurricanes.
 Ovechkin ended the playoffs with five goals and an assist for six points in all 10 games.
 For his efforts in the season and his continued impact off the ice, Ovechkin was named the winner of the Mark Messier Leadership Award by Mark Messier himself as the most superior leader within their sport by setting a positive example through on-ice performance and as a contributing member of his community.

+NHL's all-time leading goal scorer (2025–present)

+Prior to and during the 2025–26 season, Ovechkin had stated multiple times that he was not decided on whether or not he would retire following the final year of his contract, which was set to expire following the conclusion of the season.

-On 5 November 2025, in a 6–1 victory over the St. Louis Blues at Capital One Arena, Ovechkin scored his 900th career goal, making him the first player in NHL history to reach that milestone.
+On 5 November 2025, in a 6–1 victory over the St. Louis Blues at Capital One Arena, Ovechkin scored his 900th career goal on goaltender Jordan Binnington, making him the first player in NHL history to reach that milestone.
 In a 2–1 victory over the Los Angeles Kings, Ovechkin scored his 442nd goal in Capital One Arena on 17 November, surpassing Gordie Howe for the most regular season goals scored in one building.